Effective Joint Sato-Tate Distribution and Sign Change of Symmetric Power Coefficients: Applications: Distributions and sign change of Symmetric power coefficients

-Here, the implied constant is absolute and depends only on the integers $m$ and $n$. \end{theorem} We remark that several works in the literature (such as \cite{gun3,hua}) investigate upper bounds for the least integer $\nu$ such that $a(\nu^m)a'(\nu^n)<0$.
-However, to the best of our knowledge, \Cref{thm:first sign change} is the first result to establish an upper bound for the least prime $p$ for which $a(p^m)a'(p^n)<0$.
+Several authors (for example, \cite{gun3,hua}) have studied the least integer $\nu$ such that $a(\nu^m)a'(\nu^n)<0$.
+To the best of our knowledge, however, Theorem~\ref{thm:first sign change} is the first result giving an upper bound for the least \emph{prime} $p$ such that $a(p^m)a'(p^n)<0$.

-The bound in Theorem \ref{thm:first sign change} is far from being optimal, but it holds unconditionally.
-If one assumes GRH, then using the argument of the proof of \Cref{thm:first sign change} and the corresponding effective bound for $\pi_{f,f', E}$, stated in Remark \ref{remark: under GRH}, gives
+Although the bound in Theorem~\ref{thm:first sign change} is unlikely to be optimal, it is completely unconditional.
+Under the Generalised Riemann Hypothesis, combining the proof of Theorem~\ref{thm:first sign change} with the effective joint Sato--Tate estimate stated in Remark~\ref{remark: under GRH} yields

-The implied constant is absolute and depends on $m, n$ and $\epsilon$.
+where the implied constant is absolute and depends only on $m$, $n$, and $\varepsilon$.